 Pokuna (bathing place)

 Large spacious hall intended to be used for dining and could accommodate a large number of monks.
 There are gruel boat and rice boat still in the spacious room that was used in the early days.

 Next to the dining hall is the assembly hall of the monastery complex.
-The building was in square shape and built using stone pillar.
+The building was in square shape and built using a stone pillar.
 There are four entrances to the building North, East, West and South.
 The seat in the middle of the building located above the rest of the seats and intended to be used by senior monks.